Feeling Lazy? Your Guide to Easy Weight LossArticle posted in: Diet & Nutrition

 To keep your circadian rhythm on point, try to follow a consistent sleep schedule as recommended by Healthline.
 Strive to wake up at the same time every day, even on the weekends.
 Your body will adjust to it’s routine.
 A sleep journal and alarms in the morning or evening can encourage a healthy sleep schedule, leading to deep sleep and plenty of energy the next day.

 Eat Wise & Often

-On the South Beach Diet, we encourage a meal plan filled with Lean Proteins and Healthy Fats.
+A healthy meal plan is key to weight loss.
+However, it can be hard to keep up with meal planning, prepping and cooking if you have a busy schedule.
+Consider trying a meal delivery service like the South Beach Diet to help you save time and energy!
+Get fully prepared meals and snacks delivered directly to your door, so you can focus on the other important things in your life.
+Our meal plan is also filled with Proteins and Healthy Fats.
 According to Harvard Health, ATP production is helped by fatty acids and proteins in these types of foods.
 Use the South Beach Diet Grocery Guide for examples >

 If you’re just starting out on the South Beach Diet, the portions may seem smaller than what you’re used to eating.
 However, Harvard Health explains that it’s better to eat smaller meals and snacks every few hours.
 This will help to fuel the brain and avoid insulin drops that occur with eating large meals.
 We wholeheartedly agree, which is why our diet program is designed to include three meals and three snacks daily.